Shumuoff/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that prints the effective username of the current use the second one
+Write a script that prints all the groups the current user is part of the third one